 The higher cost and lower bandwidth of satellite network links complicates their use for all data traffic, thus complicating the management of differentiated traffic.

 There have been proposals to address these challenges.
-Giuliari et al. propose an optimal solution based on the SCION path-aware-networking architecture, and given this clean-slate baseline, they then develop a more pragmatic solution based on a CDN-like architecture [x].
+Giuliari et al. propose an optimal solution based on the SCION path-aware-networking architecture, and given this clean-slate baseline, they then develop a more pragmatic solution based on a CDN-like architecture [ROUT.20].

-[x] Giacomo Giuliari, Tobias Klenze, Markus Legner, David Basin,

-Adrian Perrig and Ankit Singla.
-Internet Backbones in Space.

-In ACM SIGCOMM Computer Communications Review, 50(1), 2020.

 Network layer UNI and NNI